Stefsek/Covid_task/README.md

 2. Time series was used for the prediction of future covid cases

-3. Word automated report with python's docx
+3. Automated word report with python's docx

 ## Results: